More at rubyonrails.org:

 </form>

-When parsing POSTed data, Rails will take into account the special _method parameter and act as if the HTTP method was the one specified inside it ("PATCH" in this example).
+When parsing POSTed data, Rails will take into account the special _method parameter and proceed as if the request's HTTP method was the one set as the value of _method (PATCH in this example).

 When rendering a form, submission buttons can override the declared method attribute through the formmethod: keyword: